FaiyazAwsaf/SecureShell/README.md

 - [Md.
 Sadman Mubasshir Khan](https://github.com/mksadman)
 - [Nanziba Razin Samita](https://github.com/NanzibaSamita)

-This project was developed by us for the Software Project Lab 1 (SWE 4304) during the 3rd semester at the Islamic University of Technology(IUT).

 # Supervised by

 ### Ishmam Tashdeed

 Lecturer
 Department of Computer Science and Engineering
 Islamic University of Technology